War crimes in the Kosovo War: Kidnappings and summary executions

-In some villages under Albanian control in 1998, militants drove ethnic-Serbs from their homes.
+In some villages under Albanian control in 1998, militants drove ethnic Serbs from their homes.
 Some of those who remained are unaccounted for and are presumed to have been abducted by the KLA and killed.
-The KLA detained an estimated 85 Serbs during its 19 July 1998 attack on Rahovec.
-35 of these were subsequently released but the others remained.
+The KLA detained an estimated 85 Serbs during its 19 July 1998 attack on Rahovec; only 35 of these were subsequently released.
 On 22 July 1998, the KLA briefly took control of the Belaćevac mine near the town of Obiliq.
 Nine Serb mineworkers were captured that day and they remain on the International Committee of the Red Cross's list of the missing and are presumed to have been killed.
-In August 1998, 22 Serbian civilians were reportedly killed in the village of Kleçkë, where the police claimed to have discovered human remains and a kiln used to cremate the bodies.
+In August 1998, 22 Serbian civilians were alleged to have been killed in the village of Klecka, where the police claimed to have discovered human remains and a kiln used to cremate bodies; Human Rights Watch has not been able to substantiate this claim.
 In September 1998, Serbian police collected 34 bodies of people believed to have been seized and murdered by the KLA, among them some ethnic Albanians, at Lake Radonjić near Gllogjan in what became known as the Lake Radonjić massacre.

 According to the International Committee of the Red Cross and the ICTY, 97 Kosovo Serbs were kidnapped in 1998.
 According to a Serbian government report, from 1 January 1998 to 10 June 1999 the UÇK killed 988 people and kidnapped 287; of those killed, 335 were civilians, 351 were soldiers, 230 were police and 72 were unidentified; by nationality, 87 of the civilians killed were Serbs, 230 were Albanians, and 18 were of other nationalities.
 According to the Humanitarian Law Center in Belgrade and Kosovo, in the period largely covering NATO's bombing of Yugoslavia (20 March-14 June 1999), the KLA killed 328 Serb civilians and 136 Roma and other non-Albanian civilians.
-1,257 people died or went missing in connection with the war in its aftermath, until December 31, 2000; 717 of whom were Serbs, 307 Albanians, and 233 Roma, Bosniak and other non-Albanian ethnicities.

 According to the Kosovo government's Commission on Missing Persons, 560 non-Albanians are still missing from the war, including 360 Serbs.
 They are believed to have been kidnapped by KLA in Kosovo beginning in 1998 with the majority disappearing between June 1999 and December 2000 following the withdrawal of Yugoslav troops from the region.